A glittery, pedestal pumpkin made from odds and ends and thrift shop items.

 My dining room is too small to fit the 15 to 20 people that come over for Thanksgiving dinner, so I always host it outside on our patio.
 Living in Southern California, it’s usually safe to do this.
 However, this year there were cold temperatures (62 degrees. brrr!) and a threat of rain.
 (Yes, yes, […]

 I love to play rustic items against the sparkle of silver and glass.
 Makes me happy and the two really play off of each other that way.
 I put together this little grouping of sparkly glass and silver on the buffet in our dining room.
-Everything looks better if you put it in a silver […]
+I especially love, love, love the rusticity of the sticks […]

 I’ve got something for both groups of readers today!
 I just finished another piece of artwork for Thanksgiving.
 (I actually used the flip-side of the Raven artwork, so it’s 2 holiday art pieces in 1!
 I is smaaaaht!)
 I’m happy with how it turned out.
 While I was cutting out the contact paper letters**, Mitch […]